Accessibility is getting better in CMS products

-Categorised under: Content management, Usability & user-centered design
+Filed under: Content management, Usability

 I’ve been facilitating CMS vendor demos for most of this week, as part of the final stages of a University CMS selection project.
 One of the things that has changed in the products is their support for accessibility, generally for the better.